Piano Proficiency Requirements

 1. All non-keyboard music majors and minors must take and pass the Piano Proficiency Examination.
 Organ and piano majors and minors are exempt from taking the Piano Proficiency Examination since examination material will be covered during the course of applied-lesson instruction.

-2. Non-keyboard majors and minors will prepare for the Piano Proficiency Examination by enrolling for a minimum of one (1) half-hour private piano lesson each week each semester until the examination is passed.
-These lessons may be taken for credit or non credit.
+4. Non-keyboard majors and minors may prepare for the Piano Proficiency Examination by enrolling for a minimum of one-credit private piano lesson for 4 semesters.
+Students must pass each semester with a grade of B or higher.
 Those with advanced keyboard skills may take the Piano Proficiency Examination at the beginning of Freshman Year to be exempt.

-4. The content of the Piano Proficiency Examination will include technical, performance, sight-reading, ad improvisation skills.
+5. The content of the Piano Proficiency Examination will include technical, performance, sight-reading, and improvisation skills.
 Students will be evaluated on each area.
 Students will receive a score for each area; a passing score is 80%.

 6. Written verification of successfully passing the Piano Proficiency Examination will be placed in the student’s file in the Department of Music Office.